sigurdstorve/OpenBCSim/README.md

 - Python interface using Boost.Python and numpy-boost
 - Qt5-based interactive GUI from-end

 This code is still experimental.
+More documentation, examples, and instructions on how to compile the code will be added soon.